SusyCatV2/Roblox-Executor-Definitions/README.md

 5) In some cases, functions were typed with simplified return types.
 Real return values may differ depending on executor implementation.
 6) The structure allows further expansion and will be updated if new functions will be added to the executors.
 You can customize it however you want.

-## Advanced: How to extend and create definitions.
+## Advanced: How to extend and create definitions
 - If you want to create a type (eg: string, number, etc.), use:
   ```luau
   type type_name: another_type_to_asign